JuliaPraxis/Naming/naming.md

 # Naming Guidelines

-- prefer clarity to brevity
+- Prefer clarity to brevity
+  - :ok:  VectorArithmetic, alices_resturant
+  - :x: VecArith, resturant

-- prefer specificity to generality
+- Prefer specificity to generality
+  - :ok: VectorArithmetic, heat_it
+  - :x:  VectorProcessing, heat_building

 - prefer familiarity to jargon
+  - :ok:  ColorVision
+  - :x:  TristimulusEncoding

-- be consistent
+- Be consistent
+  - :ok:  get_direction, get_angle
+  - :x: get_direction, derive_angle

+- Use acronyms only when there is no chance of confusion
+  - :ok:  ParseHTML, two_line_element
+  - :x:  ParseHypertextMarkupLanguage, tle

 - name packages, module and types using titlecase

 - name functions and variables using lowercase